-Teresa Vernon is an entrepreneur, she has created several successful business models within food & beverage, as well construction and real estate.
-Teresa’s experience in catering made running The Mardi Gras School of cooking a natural transition.
+Teresa Vernon is a natural entrepreneur, She has created several successful business models within food & beverage, as well as in construction and real estate.
+Teresa’s experience in catering made running The Mardi Gras School of Cooking a natural transition.
 Although Teresa is not a chef, she does love and appreciate good food.
 When Teresa moved to New Orleans in 2010, she fell in love with the city, the people, and the Cajun and Creole food.
-Before moving to New Orleans Teresa had no appreciation for the Louisiana culture or cuisine, but Chef Bond taught her to appreciate good food and exactly what New Orleans culture was all about.
-She now owns a historical home in Algiers Point and operates a BnB with The Mardi Gras School of Cooking on-site.
-It is her mission to show students the Laissez les bons temps rouler attitude of the locals and the love of a preparing a fabulous southern meal for friends and family.
+Before moving to New Orleans, Teresa had no experience of the Louisiana culture or cuisine, but Chef Bond taught her to appreciate good food and exactly what New Orleans culture was all about.
+She now owns a historical home in Algiers Point where she operates an B & B and runs The Mardi Gras School of Cooking from the Southern Food & Beverage Museum.
+It is her mission to show students the Laissez les bons temps rouler attitude of the locals, and the love of a preparing a fabulous southern meal for friends and family.